fedtools/adfstoolkit/doc/upgrade.md

      - Optionally compare the 'before' claim rules extracted in Step 2 by re-extracting them after loading the  new record
       - Seek functional equivalence of the resulting attributes sent during sign-on
       - :exclamation: **Note: Claimset rules post-upgrade may be noticably different but produce the same attribute release for the Relying Party**
-      - Additional Optional test step:
+      - Additional optional test step:
        - Leverage  [Microsoft Claims X-Ray test relying party](https://adfshelpppe.microsoft.com/ClaimsXray/TokenRequest) to  inspect the attributes themselves
-       - **Note: Exercise care by using test accounts where possible: this technique while convenient  and powerful will transmit data to Microsoft**
+         - :exclamation: **Note: Exercise care and use test accounts where possible: this technique will transmit data to Microsoft**
          - If Claims X-Ray is added to your AD FS you can take the extracted claims rules and load them by:
          ```Powershell
           Set-AdfsRelyingPartyTrust -TargetName "ClaimsXray"  -IssuanceTransformRulesFile "C:\path.txt"
          ```
          - Sign into Claims Xray to see the results of the attribute claims release and determine if things are in order
    - Move on to the next step when satisfied with the testing results

 **Step 9:Review and Prepare Schedule Jobs**